The Homesteaders, Soirée-Leone & Dale

 I can’t stress enough that I do not do all of this alone!

 Husband Dale helps me realize my plans in 3D while thwarting my master plan to take him back to the dark ages.
 "Dale, explain to me why we can’t head for the hills and live off grid?"
 Dale must be vigilant to keep things in-check while I spend the nights researching and cooking up ideas.
-Daughter Nia peeks over my shoulder to correct my errors and keep me on course, when she's not traveling.
+Daughter Nia peeks over my shoulder to correct my errors and keep me on course, when she's not traveling and doing awesome work.
 Plus, there's a tribe of friends who love, help, and support.

 Sometimes we get caught up.